IanFletcher1Spatial/strigo-lab-exercises/read-data/exercise.md

 Note three existing reader feature types (data sources) on the left: upcoming road construction projects and business licenses are labelled.
 A third unlabeled CSV reader feature type is on the canvas; we'll find out what that is soon.

-Note the bookmarks (containers) and annotation (comments) containing comments about what step will take place where.
-Note the Transformers bookmark at the top, which contains the "building blocks" we will use to build our workspace.
-They are already configured for the sake of speed.
+Note: the bookmarks (containers) and annotation (comments) containing comments about what step will take place where.
+Note the blue objects in the middle of the workspace.
+These are transformers we will use to build our workspace.
+They are already configured for the sake of speed, but they are not connected up yet.
+We will do that in later exercises.

 3. Examine a CSV Reader